alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_06/Module06-Part-3_UML-1/06_03_01-UML_Common_Components/06-151/06-151_UML_Stages_of_Development_where_UML_is _utilized.md.md

 ![](./06-151_IMG2.png)

+**Usage**

-**When to Use**: When designing system architecture and infrastructure
+When designing system architecture and infrastructure

 **Purpose**

 - Define high-level system architecture
 - Specify technology stack and component relationships
 - Plan server configurations and deployment strategies
-- Visualize how different system components will communicate
+- Visualise how different system components will communicate

 **Example**

 Planning a web application with a JavaScript/Angular frontend, REST API backend, and database server with specific configurations.

 **Benefits**